 Forks are a great way to add flexibility to your factory, or to deal with poorly placed improvements!

-Replaces one of the trucks in your Loading Dock, and has capacity to fit 2 bots instead of 1.
+Replaces one of the Trucks in your Loading Dock, and has capacity to hold two bots.

 Big Trucks are always buyable for ③.
-A Big Truck can be upgraded into a Huge Truck for ③.
+A Big Truck can be replaced into a Huge Truck for ③.

-Replaces one of the trucks in your Loading Dock, and has capacity to fit 3 bots instead of 1.
+Replaces one of the Trucks in your Loading Dock, and has capacity to hold three bots.